dmahugh/jpeg-segments/README.md

 ![flowchart](flowchart.png)

-I've assembled a folder of test files that contain variations on the order and type of segments in a JPEG image.
+For testing and research I'm using a folder of test files that contain variations on the order and type of segments in a JPEG image.
 Some of these are Copyright &copy; other people so I can't include the images in the repo, but here's an example of the output from jpegsegments.py for some of my test images: